Writers in areas of

 YOU DO NOT NEED TO JOIN MEETUP TO COME TO THE WRITING GROUP

-but you do need to contact me to discuss joining before you can come to a meeting, many thanks.
+but if you do not come by that route – you do need to contact me to discuss attending before you come to a meeting, many thanks.

-For any questions – and requests to join
+For any questions – and requests to attend a meeting

 MY PHONE NUMBER – John 07904402223